 Figure 4: The quality of libraries and RNA-seq data generated from LCM samples.
 (A) Representative cDNA sizes of a library from a mandibular bone sample determined by a bioanalyzer.
 (B–D) Quality control analysis of RNA-seq from 18 LCM samples (MC1-6, Meckel’s cartilage; C1-6, condylar cartilage; M1-6, mandibular bone) by MultiQC.
 (B) The mean quality values across each base position in the reads were generated by FastQC.
 The background of the graph divides the y axis into very good quality calls (green), calls of reasonable quality (orange), and calls of poor quality (red).
 (C) Alignment of reads was analyzed by Picard.
 The summary is shown as the percentages of aligned reads.
 (D) Normalized gene coverage analyzed with Picard.
+The plot indicates the relative average coverage along the transcript from 5' end (left) to 3' end (right).

 Figure 5: Differential expression analysis of RNA-seq data from mandibular bone and MC isolated by LCM.
 (A) Hierarchical clustering of 4,006 genes significantly differentially expressed (P < 0.05) between the mandibular bone and MC.
 Three biological replicates were used for each tissue.
 M1-3, mandibular bone; MC1-3, MC.
-(B) Volcano plot showing fold changes and p-values of differentially expressed genes between mandibular bone and MC.
+(B) Volcano plot showing fold changes and P-values of differentially expressed genes between mandibular bone and MC.
 Examples of highly differentially expressed cell-specific genes are shown: osteoblast and osteocyte markers in blue, osteoclast markers in green, and chondrocyte markers in red.

 Table 1: Differential expression of known genes in various cell types of bone and cartilage (mandibular bone versus MC).